 Microsoft Office can be expensive: The standalone versions of the software, which are becoming increasingly rare as Microsoft grows Office 365, start around $150 and grow from there.
 Subscriptions to Office apps start at $7 per month or $70 per year, and quickly grow higher for professional versions of the software.

-Either way, it’s a lot to spend.
-But there is some good news.
-If you’re not a power user and don’t need all the latest and greatest features, you can save a lot of money on Microsoft Office.
+Either way, it’s a lot to spend, but there is some good news.
+If you’re not a power user and don’t need all the latest, premium features, you can save a lot of cash money on Microsoft Office.
 How does free sound?
 Let’s take a look at your options!

 Use free online and mobile apps